 - I like to think about playing cards in the Power Step like this: I play cards that will help my turn in the Power Step before my Activation, and cards that will mess up my opponent’s turn in the Power Step before their Activation.

-- To figure out support, I think about it like this: How many fighters are distracting (standing next to) to the enemy I am trying to kill vs how many fighters are distracting (standing next to) my fighter doing the attack.
+- To figure out support, I think about it like this: How many friendly fighters are distracting (standing next to) the enemy I am trying to kill vs how many enemy fighters are distracting (standing next to) my fighter doing the attack.

 - Keep your eye on the prize: Killing the enemy isn’t always the best thing to do.
 You will win more games by making sure you complete your Objective Cards than you will by blindly charging in.
 You don’t have to have any fighter’s left at the end of the game to win, you just have to have more glory than the other player.